Why is my boiler making a noise?

 Boiler noises that require investigation

 Once you’ve got used to the sounds your boiler makes in normal operation, you’ll notice straight away if it’s behaving unusually.
-These are the most common sounds.
+Below we’ve listed the most common sounds to listen out for.

-In the absence of limescale, it’s possible that you have a faulty boiler thermostat (not the room thermostat) or that it’s set up incorrectly so it’s overheating the water.
+In the absence of limescale, it’s possible that you have a faulty boiler thermostat (not the room thermostat), or one that’s set up incorrectly so it’s overheating the water.

 While kettling can cause a whistling sound (think of the old whistling kettles), it’s more likely that whistling is caused by trapped air in the system.
 It’s a relatively quick process for an engineer to release the air, but a good engineer will want to know how air is getting into the system, as that’s not normal.